elementary/website/docs/learning-the-basics.md

 </div>

 #### Window Buttons {#window-buttons}
-An app's Window Buttons are at the top corners of the app window.
-The close button is on the left and the maximize button is on the right.
-Pressing the close button will close the app's window.
-Pressing the maximize button will toggle whether the app window takes up the full screen or not.
+An app's Window Buttons are found at the top corners of its window.
+The button to close a window "⤫" is on the left, and the button to toggle maximization of a window "⤢" is on the right.

 ## Multitasking {#multitasking}

-elementary OS supports two types of multitasking: windows and workspaces.
+elementary OS supports two types of multitasking: Windows and workspaces.

 ### Windows {#windows}
 Apps open in app windows.
 They can overlap on your desktop and be moved around.
-You can switch between windows several ways:
+You can switch between windows in several ways:

-* click on the window you want to switch to
+* Click on the window you want to switch to
-* click on the app's icon in the dock
+* Click on the app's icon in the Dock
-* press <kbd>Alt</kbd> + <kbd>Tab</kbd>
+* Press <kbd>Alt</kbd> + <kbd>Tab</kbd>
-* To see an overview of your open app windows, press <kbd>⌘</kbd> + <kbd>W</kbd>.
+* To see an overview of your open app windows, press <kbd>Ctrl</kbd> + <kbd>W</kbd>.

 You can customize these shortcuts through **[System Settings](/docs/learning-the-basics#system-settings)** → **Keyboard** → **Shortcuts** → **Windows**.